iggraham/chaosiq-documentation/docs/organizations-and-teams/invite-to-an-organization.md

-# Viewing members and inviting people to your organization

 From the organization view, click on the *People* link in the sidebar to display a list of the members of your organization.

 ![](./organization-members-list.png)